aws-samples/amazon-forecast-samples/README.md

 * The quickest set up to run example notebook includes:
  * An AWS account
  * Proper IAM User and role setup
- * An S3 bucket where your data is stored?
+ * An S3 bucket where your data is stored

 _How do I contribute my own example notebook?_